chaoss/community/GSoC-Ideas.md

-## Idea: Extend data model and user interface to capture better information about contributors
+## Idea: Automated Contributor Alias Identification and De-Duplication with Privacy Enhancements

 Micro-tasks and place for questions [will add link later]